estuary/flow/site/docs/getting-started/tutorials/continuous-materialized-view.md

 ## Prerequisites

-* An Estuary Flow trial account (or a full account).
-If you don't have one, visit the [Flow web app](https://dashboard.estuary.dev) to register for your free trial.
+* An Estuary Flow account.
+If you don't have one, visit the [Flow web app](https://dashboard.estuary.dev) to register for free.

 * The [flowctl CLI installed](../installation.md#get-started-with-the-flow-cli) (for the optional section).